OpenRoberta/openroberta-lab/Docker/_README.md

 * Each instance of the openroberta lab server is connected to a database dedicated to this openroberta lab server.
 All databases are published by one database server running in a docker container of its own.

-If you want to deploy the `develop` branch on server `dev4`, for instance, do the following (the variables used are explained below):
+For instance, if you want to deploy the `develop` branch on server `dev4`, do the following (the variables used are explained below):

 * make sure, that in the directory `$SERVER_DIR/dev4` the file `decl.sh` contains the expected data (branch name, port number for accessing the server, e.g.)
 * be sure, that in `$DATABASE_DIR/dev4` a valid database is available.
 Check whether `decl.sh` contains `dev4` in variable `DATABASES`.
 It not,